nevermined-io/docs-legacy/docs/api/reference/api-reference-latest.md

 * [Tokens](Tokens.md) - Request and transfer Nevermined tokens
 * [Providers](Providers.md) - Manage of asset providers
 * [Secret Store](Secret-Store.md) - Encryption and Decryption secrets

-### Assets

-Exposes the API related with assets interaction (create, resolve, search, order, download, execute, etc.)

-### Accounts

-It allows to fetch information about Ethereum accounts and tokens balance

-### Agreements

-It allows to manage Service Execution Agreements and check their status

-### Conditions

-It allows to interact with the Smart Contracts related with Agreement Conditions